turtacn/alameda-1/design/architecture.md

 1. Prometheus and those data exporters: Alameda leverages Prometheus and third-party data exporters to get historical metrics for model training.
 Alameda itself does not implement data collection agents.
 Currently Alameda requires cAdvisor for cpu and memory metrics prediction.
 2. operator: The Alameda operator introduces a CRD call *alamedascaler* to provide a channel for users to match Pods for recommendations.
 It will register those Pods and cluster nodes to alameda-ai for prediction and recommendation.
 3. alameda-ai: This is the machine learning engine for model training and workload prediction.
 It can increase its replica based on how heavy the loading is.
-Note: it requires a persistent volume to store trained ML models.
+4. recommender: This is the component to give recommendations based on the predicted workloads.
-4. InfluxDB: This time-series DB is used to store metrics that happened in the future and some global data of Alameda.
+5. InfluxDB: This time-series DB is used to store metrics that happened in the future and some global data of Alameda.
-5. datahub: datahub plays an API and data gateway to access Prometheus, InfluxDB and recommendation CRs.
+6. datahub: datahub plays an API and data gateway to access Prometheus, InfluxDB and recommendation CRs.
 This gateway provides API to alameda-ai for reading metrics and reading/writing predictions and recommendations.
 Any downstream orchestrator can also access those predictions and recommendations through these API or directly react to InfluxDB and *alamedarecommendation* CRs.
 This components can increase its replica based on how heavy the loading is.
-6. evictioner (optional): for executing Alameda recommendations.
+7. evictioner (optional): for executing Alameda recommendations.
-7. admission controller (optional): for executing Alameda recommendations.
+8. admission controller (optional): for executing Alameda recommendations.
-7. grafana (optional): Users can visualize the predicted workload by this component.
-A dashboard template of Alameda is provided.
+9. executor (optional): for executing Alameda recommendations.
+10. grafana (optional): Alameda dashboards are pre-installed in this component.

-To have a minimum set of components of Alameda, users just need to deploy *operator*, *alameda-ai*, and *datahub* and provides endpoints for *datahub* to access Prometheus and InfluxDB.
+To have a minimum set of components of Alameda, users just need to deploy *operator*, *alameda-ai*, *recommender* and *datahub* and provides endpoints for *datahub* to access Prometheus and InfluxDB.
 The following animated figure shows the decomposition of Alameda.
 ![decomposition](./img/components_animate.gif)

 The following message sequence chart demonstrates how Alameda normally works.